ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 ## S-Expression Format

+The format of an S-expression follows a specific structure, which is crucial to understand when manipulating S-expressions

 S-expressions are represented as **nested lists** surrounded by parentheses.
+Inside each set of parentheses is a nested list of S-Expressions.
+A nested list is used to represent the **hierarchical structure of S-Expressions**.
 Each element of the list can be either an **atom** or another nested list.
-The format of an S-expression follows a specific structure, which is crucial to understand when manipulating S-expressions.
+The elements within the list are separated by spaces.

 Here are a few examples: